The correct way to store of vinyl records is something that most people take for granted, or simply do not understand at all.

 This type of light breaks down vinyl over time and can lead to your vinyl becoming brittle.

-If you don’t have that kind of space available, using light-blocking sleeves and containers does this job well.
+If you don’t have that kind of space available, use light-blocking sleeves and containers as these do the job really well.

 #3.
 Limit the Pressure Put on the Records

-Vinyl records are rigid, but the polyvinyl chloride from which these records are made will deform and breakdown under pressure.
+Vinyl records are rigid, but the polyvinyl chloride they are made out of will deform and breakdown under pressure.

 This means that if you store your records stacked on top of one another, or if you store other things on top of them (which would be completely crazy anyway)…